aabiji/adventofcode/2024/log.md

 Day 5: Interesting puzzle -- I liked it.
 I have a creeping suspicion that my solutions aren't the most efficient though.

 Day 6: Part 1 was simple.
 Part 2 wasn't -- just ended up brute forcing the solution.
 There's got to be a better way though -- the problem is obviously a graph problem.

+Day 7: The problem was just a simple recursion problem to find all possible configurations of a sequence.
+My initial algorithm *was* correct, but integer overflowing was my problem.
+Using `unsigned long long` and `strtol` solved the overflowing problem.